 Follow our fellows’ journey on all social media (#DCFPath) and cheer them on!

-We are excited to announce the establishment of the Digital Communications Fellowship (DCF), supported by The Pathologist magazine and the Department of Pathology and Laboratory Medicine at Loyola University Chicago Stritch School of Medicine.
-The fellowship was conceived as a means for trainees to leverage digital communication to become leaders in pathology.
+Supported by The Pathologist magazine and the Department of Pathology and Laboratory Medicine at Loyola University Chicago Stritch School of Medicine, the fellowship was conceived as a means for trainees to leverage digital communication to become leaders in pathology.
 The ability to define a successful digital presence is a core competency of the future.

 Faculty and Lessons